 The Horned God is the masculine deity in Wicca (as opposed to the feminine Triple Goddess described next) that represents wilderness, sexuality, and hunting.
-Depictions of the deity vary but usually consists of a beast or animal with horns or antlers.
+Depictions of the deity vary but usually consist of a beast or animal with horns or antlers.
 This represents a union between the divine and earthly beings.
 In its simplest form, the symbol is depicted as a circle topped with a crescent moon on its side as horns.

-The connection between deity and earthly being ties into the Wiccan belief that the Horned God guides and protects spirits as they pass into the afterlife.
+The connection between the deity and earthly being ties into the Wiccan belief that the Horned God guides and protects spirits as they pass into the afterlife.
 The horned God ‘Osiris’ was the God of fertility, rebirth, and the underworld.

-In Celtic Paganism, ‘Cernunnos’ was depicted with horns and was also the God of fertility, the underworld, life, and also animals and wealth.
+In Celtic Paganism, ‘Cernunnos’ was depicted with horns and was also the God of fertility, the underworld, life, and also animals, and wealth.
 In monotheistic Christianity, worshipping other deities is forbidden, so pagan belief systems and symbols were often construed as ‘anti-Christian’.
 This is why theologists have theorized that the misconstrued image of the Pagan Horned God is where imagery of the ‘devil’ was derived from in Christianity.
 It is important to note that the two are not related.

 The balance of the feminine Triple Moon Goddess and the masculine Horned God was the base of traditional Wiccan beliefs with both gods being equally as powerful and important.
-Seasonality in Wiccanism is believed to follow the relationship between the Horned God and Triple Goddess: the Horned God is born in winter, impregnates the Goddess, dies in Autumn and is reborn by the Goddess in December.
+Seasonality in Wiccanism is believed to follow the relationship between the Horned God and Triple Goddess: the Horned God is born in winter, impregnates the Goddess, dies in Autumn, and is reborn by the Goddess in December.

 Triple Moon Symbol

 The Triple Moon is the symbol associated with the feminine counterpart of the Horned God.
-It consists of a waxing crescent moon, full moon, and waning crescent moon.
+It consists of a waxing crescent moon, a full moon, and a waning crescent moon.
 The symbol represents three separate feminine unities uniting as one.
 These are: the Maiden, Mother, and Crone, and each is representative of a phase in a woman’s life.